·

 THE ABANDONED MILITARY SITE IN GERMANY

-This former Military complex ‘Adolf Hitler Lager’ in Forst Zinna was built in 1934.
+This former Military complex ‘Adolf Hitler Lager’ in Forst Zinna was built in 1934 during the early days of the Third Reich.
 The camp was part of the German re-armament program.
 The complex was build around a huge military training area.

 Because the other camps in the neighborhood were named ‘Altes Lager‘ and ‘Neues Lager‘, this was first called ‘Lager III’.
 Other names were ‘Waldlager Jüterbog’ and its official name ‘Adolf Hitler Lager’.